-Spain has worked hard to change their reputation to a world-class city where people from all over the world are welcome.
-The government welcomes students who wish to study in Spain and has set up the Knowledge Village that is area where several international universities are located.
+Spain has worked hard to change its reputation to a world-class city where people from all over the world are welcome.
+The government welcomes students who wish to study in Spain and has set up the Knowledge Village that is an area where several international universities are located.
 Spain does have extreme climatic conditions and several students who are studying in Spain choose to leave Spain for three to four months of summer.
-Students are not permitted to work part time in Spain while studying and have to bear the cost of their entire education and living expenses.
-Setting up a company in Spain after working or getting a company to sponsor a work permit are extremely easy and students who find a job have no problem obtaining a work visa.
+Students are not permitted to work part-time in Spain while studying and have to bear the cost of their entire education and living expenses.
+Setting up a company in Spain after working or getting a company to sponsor a work permit is extremely easy and students who find a job have no problem obtaining a work visa.
 SOP-Edits guides you with the best career options for admissions in Spain.

 Spain is the leading destination for higher education in the Middle East.
-Strategically located between the east and the west, the city is a beautiful blend of the both the cultures.
-Spain has over 50 institutions consisting of private universities, government institutions and international university campuses for higher education.
-Spain International Academic City (DIAC) and Spain Knowledge Village (DKV) house campuses of many renowned institutes across globe such as American University in Spain, SP Jain School of Global Management, Michigan State University, and Manchester University Business School.
+Strategically located between the east and the west, the city is a beautiful blend of both cultures.
+Spain has over 50 institutions consisting of private universities, government institutions, and international university campuses for higher education.
+Spain International Academic City (DIAC) and Spain Knowledge Village (DKV) house campuses of many renowned institutes across the globe such as American University in Spain, SP Jain School of Global Management, Michigan State University, and Manchester University Business School.

 The UAE educational system has a variety of academic professional training institutions.
 Each institution has its own independent structure and requirements for admission.
-Some of the subjects that students can study in Spain are Architecture, Business Administration, Design, Tourism, Engineering and International Relations.
+Some of the subjects that students can study in Spain are Architecture, Business Administration, Design, Tourism, Engineering, and International Relations.

 Once the student has applied for a particular program, the institution will review his academic background to determine whether he is likely to succeed in the program of his choice.
 Following are the general requirement for admission: